delineateio/delineateio-blog/content/posts/2022-11-21/index.md

 **Whilst I'm not starting from ground zero, I'm also not naive.
 I certainly do not subscribe to the view that software engineering is "easy" to learn, let alone master.**

 The biggest misconception I come across is that "coding" == "software engineering".
-It is not, I'd recommend reading [Software Engineering at Google: Lessons Learned from Programming Over Time](https://www.amazon.co.uk/Software-Engineering-Google-Lessons-Programming/dp/1492082791) to clearly distinguish between the two.
+It is not, I'd recommend reading [Software Engineering at Google: Lessons Learned from Programming Over Time](https://www.amazon.co.uk/Software-Engineering-Google-Lessons-Programming/dp/1492082791) which clearly distinguishes between the two.
 I intend to be software engineering IC, at a senior and high standard.
 That is why on the surface my estimate of how long this transition will take may seem excessive.

 ### ⏳ Time can't be bought